aberke/user-generated-stream/README.md

 TODO
 ---

-- sharing

-- upvoting -- use .sorted() on entries model ?

 - center widget

 - pull from instagram as well

+- get a replica set (MongoHQ) and configure app to read from replica set
+	- see Randall's help below

+- sort entries on the client-side better

 Necessary Tests